Somebodyisnobody/Clonkspot-Connector/README.md

 # Clonkspot-Connector
 This is a connector for a reference SSE stream of Clonk game events from a [Clonk masterserver](https://github.com/clonkspot/league) (Clonkspot).
-It currently connects only with discord and publishes new game references on a textchannel.
+It currently connects only with Discord and publishes new game references on a text channel.

 ## Setup and first run
 The connector accepts parameters via system ENVs or command line arguments.